nic-dgl103/w23-exercise-6/README.md

     * Now let's check to see if the website is mobile-friendly (if it isn't then search engines will penalise it and visitors will have a poor experience.
 Go to https://search.google.com/test/mobile-friendly and enter your chosen website in the URL field.
 Take a screenshot of the results and save it in the images folder.
     * Now let's see how quickly the homepage of the website loads.
 Go to https://developers.google.com/speed/pagespeed/insights/ and enter the URL.
 Take a screenshot of the Mobile results and save it.
 Click on the Desktop results, are they better than the mobile results?

 2. Add your testing results to the bottom of your index.html file.
 For each test, create a card that includes the screenshot and a sentence about how well your chosen website performed in the different tests and suggest changes what you could do to the website to improves its results.
 When you click on a card, the full-size image must open in a new browser window.
-Style your content any way you like but put some effort into it.
+Style your content any way you like but put some effort into it (it doesn't have to look like the crads in the example below).
 Don't forget to include the URL of the website that you tested in the content.
 ![Image of sample webpage](images/task3-example.png)

 ### Format, organize and add comments
-* Use the Prettier VSCode extension to format your code.
+* Use the Prettier VSCode extension to format HTMl and CSS code.
 * Add organizational CSS comments and order your style rules so that your CSS is easy to read.
 * Add a few comments to explain your HTML and CSS code and highlight anything of interest.